niva-kanju/Build-the-basics-Shecoders/Day10.md

 And yes, you guys are awesome coz you could do this much in this short period of time.Kudos for your effort!!!

 So girls...
-After various Iteration statements ,it is time for us to check the working of Array.
+After various Iteration statements ,it is time for us to check the working of **Array**.
 Array is a data structure consisting of a collection of elements, each identified by at least one array index or key.
 Go through these videos quickly and have a clear idea on arrays